saylordotorg/course_ma232/Unit05.md

+---
+layout: default
+title: "MA232: Abstract Algebra II"
+course_description: "A review of groups, rings, fields and mappings, developing into an examination of ring factorization, lattices, vector spaces as well as more advanced topics and theorems."
+next: ../../../
+previous: ../Unit04
+---
 **Unit 5: Final Exam** <span id="5"></span>
 -   **Final Exam: The Saylor Foundation's MA232 Final Exam**
     Link: The Saylor Foundation's [MA232 Final